AI Policy

-It feels like generative AI is taking over the internet.
-With the invention of powerful tools like ChatGPT, Grok, Claude and others like them, it's never been easier to spit out blog post content or images.
+It feels like AI is taking over the internet.
+With the invention of powerful tools like ChatGPT, it's never been easier to spit out blog post content or images.
 Even Google has added an AI Overview to their searches whether you asked for it or not.

 So what's my policy at Nashville To Do?

-AI, when used intelligently is a powerful tool.
-I intend to use it intelligently as a tool to improve the quality of my content.
+I intend to use AI intelligently as a tool to improve the quality of my content.

 All the content that you find on this blog is original and not found on other Nashville travel blogs on the internet.
 It's sourced from my own expertise or the expertise of other Nashville locals or recent visitors.
 I use AI to enhance the original content for readability and entertainment.
 It is edited by humans to make sure it's up to date and accurate.